paul-ollis/vim-vpe/docs/api/api.vpe.rst

     A scratch buffer.

+    DO NOT DIRECTLY INSTANTIATE THIS CLASS.

+    Use `get_display_buffer`, which creates a buffer with suitably formatted names and, critically, ensures that it is added into the ``vim.buffers`` objects.

     A scratch buffer has no associated file, has no swap file, never gets written and never appears to be modified.
 The content of such a buffer is typically under the control of plugin code.
 Direct editing is disabled.

-    Direct instantiation is not recommended; use `get_display_buffer`, which creates bufferes with suitably formatted names.

     **Parameters**